aktshually/nasawrapper/docs/extensions/utils.rst

 nasawrapper.utils
 =================
-Here, we'll find functions that may be useful to you when making requests.
+Here, you'll find functions that may be useful to you when making requests.
 Until now, there's only one implementation: a function to see your reamining rate limit.
 Look at it below: